 Campers may not leave the Camp grounds at any time except on supervised trips or programs.
+Campers must stay in their bunks after curfew.
 Violation of this rule is grounds for dismissal.
 Campers may not go beyond the basic boundaries of Camp.